Lacrymology/states/elasticsearch/doc/pillar.rst

 elasticsearch:nodes:{{ node minion ID }}:{{ state }}:http
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If this instance handle ES HTTP API port.
-Only one HTTP API instance is required
+If this instance handle :doc:`index` HTTP API port.
+Only one HTTP API instance
-for each host.
+is required for each host.

 Default: ``True``.